fabriciosanchez/fabriciosanchez.github.io/_posts/2026-07-02-agentic-education.md

 The shift toward agentic education is not a matter of "if," but "when".
 In fact, the shift is already happening and its impact has been immense already.

-The computational power is here also here.
+The computational power is also here.
 The models are getting smarter and more cost-effective by the day.
 What remains is the engineering and structural work: organizing our data, building robust multi-agent systems, and working hand-in-hand with schools to design safe, pedagogical tools.

 If you are an engineer, a product manager, or an educational leader looking to build this future but don't know exactly how to start, here are three practical recommendations based on previous experiencies in this arena: